jaconza/PrefixrAntTask/README.md

 The task allows for an the user to either override the current css file or to use a suffix at the end of the file.

-I have included a example build file to use the ANT task at https://gist.github.com/1895209.
+I have included a example build file to use the ANT task at in the following [gist](https://gist.github.com/1895209).

-In order to use the task you can either clone this directory and build the JAR yourself or use the pre-built jar available from this repository's download section.
+In order to use the task you can either clone this directory and build the JAR yourself or use the pre-built jar available from this repository's [download section](https://github.com/jaconel/PrefixrAntTask/downloads).

 Ensure that the JAR is available some where on your class path and add the following to the top of your build file